-Mark is currently advising the EU Parliament on its initiative to amend the regulation of franchising in the EU and is the author of its Internal Market and Consumer Protection Committee's publication "Legal Perspective of the Regulatory Framework and Challenges for Franchising in the EU”.
-Mark is also a member of the Health Foundation Advisory Board, which is working with the NHS to bring franchise based structures into the NHS to optimise efficiencies and improve client care.
+I have recently advised the European Parliament on amendments to the regulation of franchising in the EU and am the author of its Internal Market and Consumer Protection Committee's publication "Legal Perspective of the Regulatory Framework and Challenges for Franchising in the EU".
+I'm also co-editor of 'The International Journal of Franchising Law', the world's leading legal periodical in my field of practice.

 Lawyers need to live in the real world and understand how their expertise fits into it.
 That's why I am active in trade associations and international organisations that promote and support international trade.